barracudanetworks/ngf-automation/contrib/azure/ipshifting/README.md

 ## Prequisits
 The CloudGen Firewalls must be configured with managed identities, the firewall identities must have Contributor permission over the resource group containing the network interfaces and public IP addresses of the firewall.
+The Firewall managed identities must have write access over the subnet in the virtual network in which they are located.

 ## Installation